 All of the Company's resource properties are owned, leased or licenced with minimal holding costs.
 The most significant holding costs being annual lease rental fees on Nechalacho of \$24,841 (which will now be shared 50/50 with Cheetah) and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
-As at November 30, 2021, the Company is required to incur additional Canadian Exploration Expenditures of \$71,118 by December 31, 2022.
-This amount represents the required expenditures resulting from the private placement completed in May, 2021.
+As at February 28, 2022, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$1,051,954 by December 31, 2022.
 The Company also has additional payment requirements pursuant to the 2333382 LOI as outlined earlier under "Other Projects".